faderskd/faderskd.github.io/_posts/2024-05-15-kafka-replication.markdown

 Setting all previously mentioned configurations:

+* `acks` on a `KafkaProducer`
+* minimum in-sync-replicas (`min.in.sync.replicas`)
 * number of replicas (`replication.factor`)
-* minimum in-sync-replicas (`min.in.sync.replicas`)
 * unclean leader election (`unclean.leader.election.enable`)
-* `acks` on a `KafkaProducer`

 requires understanding how they affect availability and consistency.
 Before doing anything, start with answering the question: do you accept losing any data ?
 Do you accept that the produced message may never be delivered to the consumers even when Kafka responded successfully during publishing ?
-Most of the time, the Kafka cluster will work smoothly, but you have to prepare for hard times too:
+Most of the time, Kafka will work fine, but you have to prepare for the hard times too:
 * broker disk failures
 * slow network
 * network partitions (some of the brokers cannot communicate with others)
 * broker ungraceful shutdowns
 * broker machine disasters

-What is more important to you when the above conditions arise ?
+What is more important when the above conditions arise ?

-**Availability** - being able to produce messages despite the fact that some of them may be permanently missed
+**Availability** - being able to produce messages despite the fact that some of them may be permanently gone
 **Consistency** - stop producing and throwing errors when there is not enough replicas to provide expected durability

-When you know the answer, then you can lean toward set of configuration adjusted to the requirements.
+When you know the answer, then you can lean toward set of configuration adjusted to these requirements.

 **Availability:**
 1. **`acks=1`** - only leader confirms during producing, no need to wait for higher number of replicas before acknowledging the messages.
 Note that this concerns only write availability.
 The leader does not return any messages to the consumer until they are replicated to the current `ISR`.
-If the `ISR < Min-ISR` then the high watermark cannot progress, and the consumption stops despite the progress in writing.
+If the `ISR < Min-ISR` then the high watermark cannot progress, and the consumption stops despite successful writing.
 2. **lower `min.in.sync.replicas`** - as mentioned in the previous point, for `acks=1`, the `Min-ISR` does not affect producing, but will always affect consuming.
 The consumers can only fetch committed messages.
-These are below the high watermark.
-The high watermark progression is limited by the `Min-ISR`.
-Be aware, that when setting higher `Min-ISR` and producing with `acks=1`, the consumers fetch messages replicated to the higher number of replicas.
-You gain more predictable consuming process, because in case of a leader crash, Kafka has still a valid replica with a complete committed log.
-It can be useful for example, for providing more consistency into reprocessing the same topic multiple times.
-Remember that higher `Min-ISR` means also increasing end-to-end latency.
+These are messages with offsets below the high watermark, replicated to at least `Min-ISR` number of brokers (the high watermark progression depends on condition `ISR >= Min-ISR`).
+While higher `Min-ISR` puts a restriction (and delay) on a consuming process, it also increases predictability for consumers.
+They get messages only once they are stored on multiple machines.
+For example, reprocessing the same topic multiple times, interleaved with the failure conditions in the meantime, results in a more consistent view of messages.
+If you want to use `acks=all`, lowering `min.in.sync.replicas` will increase the producing availability as well.
+3. **higher `replication.factor`** - the more replicas you have, the more of them can serve as the `ISR`.
+For `ack=1` higher number of `ISR` means broader choice of the valid replica during leader failover.
+For `acks=all`, more `ISR` means greater chances that `ISR >= MIN-ISR` while some of the replicas are unavailable.
+However, when nodes are healthy, more replicas causes waiting for a higher number of `ISR` replicas before committing the message.
+And obviously, brokers has more work to do because of replication.
+4. **unclean.leader.election.enable** set to `true` - when the subset of nodes with a complete committed data (`ISR`) failed, you favor electing not up-to-date (outside of `ISR`), but alive node as the leader, rather than waiting for one of the `ISR` to recover.

+**Consistency**
+1. **`acks=all`** - leader waits for all replicas in current `ISR` before acknowledging to the client.
+If `ISR < MinISR` then return errors.
+The visibility for consumers and high watermark progression is the same as for `acks=1`
+2. **higher `min.in.sync.replicas`** - should be lower than `replication.factor` to have some space for availability as well
-3. **higher `replication.factor`** -
+3. **higher `replication.factor`** - same as in the availability section
-4. **unclean.leader.election.enable** set to true -
+4. **unclean.leader.election.enable** set to `false` - only replicas with a complete committed log (`ISR`) can become a leader.
+When no currently available, the whole partition is nonfunctional, but will not lose data (when one of the `ISR` recovers).

-# Performance
+### Performance

-// TODO
+We graded different configurations in terms of availability and consistency, but they have also impact on performance.

+1. **`acks=1`** - causes better write latency as the leader doesn't wait for all `ISR` to confirm messages.
+The consumer still has to wait for full `ISR`.
+2. **`acks=all`** - increased write latency.
+On consumers side nothing changes.
+3. **`replication.factor`** - higher number of replicas indicates higher network, storage and CPU utilization.
+The brokers have much more work to do because of the replication.
+And finally, the end-to-end latency will increase too.

-# Configurations examples
+### Configurations examples

-I'd like to provide you a few examples for different application requirements.
+I'd like to provide you a few examples showing the implications of mixing different configurations.
 The `unclean.leader.election.enable` is `false`.

-1. `replication.factor=4`, `min.in.sync.replicas=3`, `acks=all` - this config provides high consistency at the cost of
+1. **`replication.factor=4`, `min.in.sync.replicas=3`, `acks=all`** - this config provides high consistency at the cost of
 availability and write latency.
 Each message is replicated to **at least** 3 brokers (including leader) before getting success response.
 During the healthy brokers condition, the `ISR=4`, so `ack=all` will wait for all 4 brokers.
 One of the brokers can fail (`ISR=3`), and we still have `ISR >= Min-ISR` condition met, so we still can produce messages.
 Losing one more broker